ch9nuk9/wbfm/README.md

 #### *IMPORTANT*
-If you changed the name of your project or you changed operating systems, you must update the 'project_dir' variable in the snakemake/config.yaml file
+If you changed the name of your project or you changed operating systems, you must update the 'project_dir' variable in the snakemake/config.yaml file.
+This variable should be matched to the operating system you are running on, for example starting with 'S:' for windows or '/' for linux (cluster).

 ### Running the rest of the workflow